AwpData/Graphing-Calculator/README.md

 # Graphing-Calculator-
-Does calculations like distance, midpoint, quadrants, slope.
-Polar coordinates are coming soon
+Does calculations like distance, midpoint, quadrants, slope, and polar coordinates.